EasyPost/easypost-node/README.md

 Starting with `v5.3.0`, this project has Typescript definitions included.

+Current definitions are generated from source and published with the package at `dist/types`.
+No consumer configuration changes are required when importing `@easypost/api` from the package root.

 #### Typescript Exclusions

 - We do not provide a DefinitelyTyped version of these definitions at this time